veganaize/closure-compiler/FAQ.md

 Additional externs can be specified on the command line.

 Normally, the compiler will not try to use type information to distinguish properties on one type from properties on another type.
-If you want the renaming to use type information, you have to turn on 341a8a3804b043850e1a8ed7ea4c9a6d from the Java API or by using the `--use_types_for_optimization` flag.
+If you want the renaming to use type information, you have to turn on [ambiguateProperties and disambiguateProperties](https://github.com/google/closure-compiler/wiki/Experimental-Type-Based-Property-Renaming) from the Java API or by using the `--use_types_for_optimization` flag.

 We also wrote a series of blog posts that describes how the renaming algorithm works in more technical detail.